samliew/se-timeline/.github/ISSUE_TEMPLATE/event_update.md

 ---
-name: Update Timeline Event
+name: Update Timeline
 about: Submit a request to add, update, or delete an event on the timeline
-title: "New Event: "
+title: "Event: "
 labels: timeline
 assignees: samliew
 ---

 ### What type of event change are you requesting

-- [x] New event
+- [x] Add new event
-- [ ] Update existing event details
+- [ ] Update event details
 - [ ] Remove event

 ---